 How does an individual use personal interests and strengths to impact the common good?

-Students will experience a piece of literature that introduces a famous African-American and his contributions to science.
-Students will gain an understanding of famous people of the past and the importance of their actions on citizenship.
+A read-aloud book teaches about George Washington Carver and his contributions to science.
+Students gain an understanding of a famous person of the past and the importance of his actions for the common good.

 Fables teach lessons or morals through animal actions.
 The exaggerated human-like characteristics of animals make the moral lesson appealing.
 The story of the "Lion and the Mouse" illustrates that a kind deed is never wasted.